 The benefits of cochlear implants can be dramatic, but they're not for everyone.
 "It's for those people who really cannot get good benefit from hearing aids," says Hull Bell.

-It's important to remember that a cochlear implant isn't like a hearing aid.
+A cochlear implant isn't like a hearing aid.
 It doesn't amplify what your ears are hearing.
 Instead, it bypasses your ears and directly stimulates the auditory nerve, which sends the signal straight to your brain.
-Although cochlear implant surgery is considered to be safe, it is still a surgical procedure.
-So be sure to talk with your doctor about the risks.
+Although cochlear implant surgery is considered to be safe, it is still surgery.
+So talk with your doctor about the risks.

 The sound you hear with a cochlear implant is not the same as normal hearing.
 However, with time and practice a person's performance ability improves.
-Many cochlear implant users report being able to hear very well in quiet environments.
-They also show significant improvement in hearing in noisy environments.
-Many use landline and cellular phones, and enjoy music again.
+Many cochlear implant users say they're able to hear very well in quiet environments.
+They also show a lot of improvement when it's noisy.
+Many use landline and cell phones, and some enjoy music again.

-Performance with cochlear implants improves with time and practice.
-At first, someone might perceive that voices are present but may not be able to understand those voices very well.
-The brain will adapt, and this adaptation may improve if the user participates in aural rehabilitation.
+Performance with cochlear implants gets better with time and practice.
+At first, someone might hear voices but may not be able to understand them very well.
+The brain will adapt, and this adaptation may improve if the user takes part in aural rehabilitation.

-To determine if you qualify for cochlear implants, you'll undergo a thorough hearing loss evaluation.
+To find out if you qualify for cochlear implants, you'll undergo a thorough hearing loss evaluation.
 Your ENT will also examine you to make sure you're healthy enough to go through the implant surgery.

 Here's how it works: You wear an external microphone above your ear that picks up sound.
 The sound is converted into electrical signals, which travel through the skin to an implant that is attached to the tiny bones of the middle ear.
 The implant enhances the vibration of the middle ear bones and sends those amplified vibrations to the inner ear.
 Finally, the nerve signal is sent to the brain, where it is recognized as sound.